-Treating Post-Traumatic Stress Disorder (PTSD) with Medication
+Treating Post-Traumatic Stress Disorder (PTSD) with Medicine

-Keep taking medications as prescribed
+Keep taking medicines as prescribed

 Sexual problems: Some antidepressants can affect your desire for sex or your ability to have an orgasm.
-A change in dosage or medication often solves the problem.
+A change in dosage or medicine often solves the problem.
 If you have a sexual side effect that concerns you, tell your doctor.

 National Institute of Mental Health

 The American Academy of Experts in Traumatic Stress